-How to Locate the Cause of Electrical Circuit Buzz or Crackle: The Most Common Problems that Cause Electrical Circuit Buzz or Crackle and What Should Be Done
+What is causing a buzz and crackle sound in the electric box?
+How to Locate the Cause of Electrical Circuit Buzz or Crackle, The Most Common Problems that Cause Electrical Circuit Buzz or Crackle and What Should Be Done.

 Circuit Buzz or Crackle May Indicate a Serious Problem

-Electrical Question: If there is a loose connection somewhere in the electrical circuit will this cause the fuse box to buzz and crackle and cause problems with selected plugs.
+- If there is a loose connection somewhere in the electrical circuit will this cause the fuse box to buzz, crackle and sizzle, and cause problems with selected plugs?

 - Yesterday there were two plugs not working and now they are working.